mel-oezkan/scipy_final/README.md

 Given an username find all information about that person.
 Check the reviews, save links to all listed items and check for the amount of likes and overall prices.

 - [ ] Find url for users
-    - [ ] Serch for the user since url needs the id of user
+    - [ ] Search for the user since url needs the id of user
-- [ ] Find usefull Tags or X-paths to the reviews
+- [ ] Find usefull tags or X-paths to the reviews
 - [ ] Loop over multiple pages is given